TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 ## **Recommended Steps**

+### **Desired automation account, region, or Log Analytics workspace is greyed out**

+* Only certain regions are supported for linking Log Analytics and Automation Accounts, which is required for Update Management.
+See the ["Workspace Mappings"](https://docs.microsoft.com/azure/automation/how-to/region-mappings) document for the full list of supported regions

 ### **Machine isn't onboarding after waiting 15 minutes**

 * Refer to [the "Components enabled but not working" section of the Update Management Troubleshooter](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#components-enabled-not-working)

 ### **Update Agent Readiness doesn't show "ready"**